na-na-hi/renget/archive/MixtralForRetards.md

 Using rep penalty / frequency penalty, same as above.

+**Silly Tavern being Silly Tavern**

 Apparently SillyTavern has multiple formatting issues but the main one is that card's sample messages need to use the correct formatting otherwise you might get repetition errors.
-Begin them with:
-"### Instruction: | ### Response:" Without the quotation marks and separator.
-Instruction before the users part and response before the characters.
+The Smilely Face "you" section seems to have the same issue.
+Begin them the same as the formatting section depending if is supposed to be you instructing (INPUT) or the model responding (OUTPUT).

+Also if RPing with a character card make sure "Always add character's name to prompt" is checked under formatting, though this might confuse it if using a open ended story format instead of a exchange between characters, the same for any model.

 **Mixtral Examples:**
 >https://imgur.com/a/YvekXt8